tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 "ct" is the ciphertext from kemEncaps whereas "ss" is shared secret key.

-- The peer will send the Authentication response RES and ct to the server.
+- The peer will send the Authentication result RES and ct to the server.

 - The server will verify the RES with XRES.
 The server will use the ct and PQC KEM private key sk to generate shared secret: